checkly/docs.checklyhq.com/site/content/docs/alerting/phone-calls.md

 | United States |

 {{< warning >}}
-If your country is not supported feel free to reach out our [support team](mailto:support@checklyhq.com).
+If your country is not supported feel free to reach out to our [support team](mailto:support@checklyhq.com).
 {{< /warning >}}

 ## Phone call number and sender ID